How should I dissolve peptides?

 Peptides that have undergone side reactions such as proline isomerization or isoaspartimide formation, etc.

-The impurities in non-purified peptides are both peptides and non-peptides, the impurities in purified peptides are mostly peptides with modified sequences, except for TFA salt.
+The impurities in non-purified peptides are both peptides and non-peptides, and the impurities in purified peptides are mostly peptides with modified sequences, except for TFA salt.

 - Shorter peptides lacking one or more amino acids of the target sequence